microsoft/WhatTheHack/055-ChaosStudio4AKS/Student/Resources/WestUS-AKS/HelmCharts/README.md

 These instructions provide guidance on how to setup PostgreSQL 11 on AKS

 This requires Helm3 and the latest version of Azure CLI to be installed.
-These are pre-installed in Azure CloudShell but you will need to install or download them if you are using a different environment.
+These are pre-installed in Azure Cloud Shell but you will need to install or download them if you are using a different environment.

 ## Installing the PostgreSQL Database